skarfacegc/Gue/README.md

 <a name="Gue+watch"></a>

 ### gue.watch(files, taskList)
-Watch the specified files and run taskList when a change is detected
+watch = watch the specified files and run taskList when a change is detected

 This is just a passthrough to _watch.
 Done to make it easier to maintain API compatibility.